deukryeol-yoon/graphlets-over-time/README.md

  - _Prediction_ : We enhance the accuracy of predicting the future importance of nodes and edges by introducing role-based local features, which are complementary to global features.

 ## Datasets
-The preprocessed datasets and the centralities of nodes used in the paper can be provided [here](https://www.dropbox.com/sh/8vkizmq2mzknav4/AACGR-ZOWHJ4JkLqWWMeZSIGa?dl=0).
+The preprocessed datasets and the centralities of nodes used in the paper are provided [here](https://www.dropbox.com/sh/8vkizmq2mzknav4/AACGR-ZOWHJ4JkLqWWMeZSIGa?dl=0).
 Please download the files from the above link, and put them under the "./data" folder so that the hierarchy would be like, for example,
 ```
 data
   |__centrality